I’ve been a director at The Search Initiative a while now. We’ve had some crazy results for a whole bunch of clients – all in very different niches.

 The trick was to write the content ourselves and focus on providing external links that made sense to the piece of content.
 It’s a form of guest posting, but because these sites have lots of traffic – content quality needs to be better than algorithmically friendly.

-You can read these guest posting tips to get ahead of the game.
+You can read this guest posting tip to get ahead of the game.

 It also provided us the opportunity to tailor our content relevance as much as possible – but the real magic comes in the next step.